 Developing a positive, fact-based narrative of modern wood heating.

-2. We are helping to create a common language to talk about wood heating.
+2. We are working with the US Forest Service to help create a common language to talk about wood heating.
 This includes using terms such as “local jobs” and “most efficient use of wood resources.”
-We are working with the US Forest Service on this effort.

 3. We are recognizing industry leadership by our members by sharing their accomplishments on our website and in our newsletters.